pepstock-org/Charba/README.md

  * add new `PolygonAnnotation` class in order to draw a polygon.
  * add point positioning by box options for `PointAnnotation` class.
  * enable to set a content by `Canvas` instance to `LineLabel` options.
+ * enable to set the `position` of the `LineLabel` options as percentage of the line dimension.

 License
 -------